-The City of Dauphin is located on Treaty 2 territory which is the traditional territory of Anishinaabeg, Cree, Oji-Cree, Assiniboine, Dakota, and Dene Peoples, and the homeland of the Métis Nation.
-In the aftermath of the horrendous discoveries around former residential schools across Canada, it is more important than ever to work collaboratively to build and revitalize relationships among Indigenous and settler Canadians.
+Dauphin is located on Treaty 2 Territory, which is the traditional territory of Anishinaabeg, Cree, Oji-Cree, Assiniboine, Dakota, and Dene Peoples, and the homeland of the Métis Nation.
+Given the recent discoveries around former residential schools across Canada, it is more important than ever to work collaboratively to build and revitalize relationships among Indigenous and settler Canadians.
 Reconciliation is important because it asks us how we treat each other as human beings, and what kind of future we want to create for our children.
 To talk the talk is not enough; we need to walk the walk.
 That is why this goal is framed as Truth and ReconciliAction.